News

 image

-The holiday season is one of the busiest times of the year, but for many homeowners in Metro Vancouver and the Fraser Valley, it’s also when renovation planning kicks into high gear.
-As you map out your 2026 projects, you might be wondering:
+• The holiday season is one of the busiest times of the year.
+But for many homeowners in Metro Vancouver, South Surrey, and White Rock, it is also when renovation planning begins.
+As families map out their 2026 projects, one question comes up often:

-If you’re planning a kitchen renovation, opening up a floor plan, adding an extension, or doing any structural work, here’s what you need to know before submitting applications in December or early January.
+If you are planning a kitchen renovation, opening up a floor plan, adding an extension, or completing any work that requires structural review, here is what you need to know before submitting an application in December or early January.

 Do Municipalities Process Permits During the Holidays?